Hardness of monadic second-order formulae over succinct graphs: Cw-trivial formulae

-We denote by UNSAT the complement of SAT (\textit{i.e.} CNF formulae that are not satisfiable).
+We denote by UNSAT the complement of SAT (i.e., CNF formulae that are not~\mbox{satisfiable).}

-\begin{theorem} There is a nontrivial first-order sentence $\psi$ such that, if either SAT or UNSAT reduces to \textsc{Succinct-}$\phi$, then there is a polynomial-time algorithm solving SAT for a robust set of sizes of instances. \end{theorem}
+\begin{thm} There is a nontrivial first-order sentence $\psi$ such that, if either SAT or UNSAT reduces to \textsc{Succinct-}$\psi$, then there is a polynomial-time algorithm solving SAT for a robust set of sizes of instances. \end{thm}

 According to \cite[Proposition~8, Theorem~12]{fs17}, our Theorem~\ref{thm:bad} implies: